ClodaghMurphy/Assignment/README.md

 ## Question 10 Methodology
 Write a program that displays a plot of the functions x, x2 and 2x in the range [0,4].
-I was not sure if I had matplotlib on my machine, I input pip install matplotlib into cmder and got the output that the requirement was already satisfied. from matplotlib import pyplot as plt, plt is the standard abbreviation for pyplot
+I was not sure if I had matplotlib (Python 2D plotting library) on my machine, I input pip install matplotlib into cmder and got the output that the requirement was already satisfied. from matplotlib import pyplot as plt, plt is the standard abbreviation for pyplot Code adapted from one https://stackoverflow.com/questions/54662759/how-to-plot-the-function-y-x2-using-python-program-in-matlpotlib/54915958#54915958
+Create a variable to represent the values in the designated range.
+Use the list function for each of the functions you need to express (x, x2, 2x) List function consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses a = [x for x in X] b = [x**2 for x in X] c = [x*2 for x in X]
+Give the axes and the graph as a whole meaningful names plt.plot is the command to plot the functions, but they won't appear ("render") unless this command is included plt.show()